Fill Down Shortcut

 5. Use the Ctrl + D shortcut

-Check this sort animation below:
+Check the animation below:

 Excel fill down shortcut

-Let us see another way if you don’t know how the fill down shortcut works use the mouse method to duplicate cells.
+Let us see another way.
+If you don’t know how the fill-down shortcut works, use the mouse method to duplicate cells.

-1. Select the cell that contains data
+1. Select the cell that contains the data

 2. Use your mouse to highlight the cells of the range where you want to copy the source cell